 Further efforts to have the Attorney General take control of the investigation.
 In early summer 2017, the President called Sessions at home and again asked him to reverse his recusal from the Russia investigation.
 Sessions did not reverse his recusal.
 In October 2017, the President met privately with Sessions in the Oval Office and asked him to "take [a] look" at investigating Clinton.
-In December 2017, shortly after Flynn pleaded guilty pursuant to a cooperation agreement, the President met with Sessions in the Oval Office and suggested, according to notes taken by a senior advisor, that if Sessions unrecused and took back supervision of the Russia investigation, he would be a "hero."
+In December 2017, shortly after Flynn pleaded guilty pursuant to a cooperation agreement, the President met with Sessions unrecused and took back supervision of the Russia investigation, he would be a "hero."
 The President told Sessions, "I'm not going to do anything or direct you to do anything.
 I just want to be treated fairly."
 In response, Sessions volunteered that he had never seen anything "improper" on the campaign and told the President there was a "whole new leadership team" in place.
 He did not unrecuse.

-Efforts to have McGahn deny that the President had ordered him to have the SpecialCounsel removed.
+Efforts to have McGahn deny that the President had ordered him to have the Special Counsel removed.
 In early 2018, the press reported that the President had directed McGahn to have the Special Counsel removed in June 2017 and that McGahn had threatened to resign rather than carry out the order.
 The President reacted to the news stories by directing White House officials to tell McGahn to dispute the story and create a record stating he had not been ordered to have the Special Counsel removed.
 McGahn told those officials that the media reports were accurate in stating that the President had directed McGahn to have the Special Counsel removed.
 The President then met with McGahn in the Oval Office and again pressured him to deny the reports.
 In the same meeting, the President also asked McGahn why he had told the Special Counsel about the President's effort to remove the Special Counsel and why McGahn took notes of his conversations with the President.
 McGahn refused to back away from what he remembered happening and perceived the President to be testing his mettle.